Justin Miller (baseball, born 1977): Los Angeles Dodgers

 Miller was signed to a minor league contract which included an invitation to spring training by the Los Angeles Dodgers on December 4, 2009.
 He was assigned to the Triple-A Albuquerque Isotopes to start the season.
 His contract was purchased by the Dodgers on May 27.
 He appeared in 19 games with the Dodgers, compiling a 4.44 ERA.
 He was designated for assignment on July 23.
 He cleared waivers and was reassigned to Albuquerque.
 In 32 games for the Isotopes in 2010, he had a 1.95 ERA.
 He was granted free agency on October 6.

 Seattle Mariners

 On November 17, 2010, Miller signed a minor league contract with the Seattle Mariners.
 He was released by Seattle April 25, 2011.

 Texas Rangers

 Miller signed a minor league contract with the Texas Rangers April 29.
 He was later released by the Rangers on June 6, 2011.

 Return to Dodgers

 On July 4, 2011, Miller signed a minor league contract with the Los Angeles Dodgers.
 He pitched in three games for the Albuquerque Isotopes, walking four and allowing two runs in 1 2/3 innings for a 10.80 ERA.
 He was released on July 25.

 Death

 Miller was found dead in his Palm Harbor home on June 26, 2013.
 A cause of death was not announced.
-He was survived by his wife of 15 years, Jessica, and two sons.
+Miller had two sons, and had been married to Jessica for 15 years.